-Many of our clients do research on our site prior to calling or emailing us to arrange a free, face-to-face, consultation.
-The Bankruptcy/Insolvency Act utilizes a lot of terminology that might not, at first, be completely clear to someone who has never gone through the bankruptcy or proposal process before.
-With that in mind, we have provided an abridged version of the Insolvency Glossary developed by the Office of the Superintendent of Bankruptcy.
+Many of our clients do research on our website before contacting us to arrange a free, no obligation, consultation.
+The Bankruptcy and Insolvency Act uses a lot of terms that might not be completely clear to someone who has never gone through the consumer proposal or bankruptcy process before.

-If you are unsure about any definition or entry, please do not hesitate to contact us for further information, or book a free, non-obligatory consultation.
+If you’re unsure about any definition or term on this list, please don’t hesitate to contact us to book a free, no obligation, consultation.

 Act of Bankruptcy

 An act committed by a debtor as defined under the Bankruptcy and Insolvency Act.
 One of the most common is if a debtor ceases to meet his liabilities generally as they become due.
 A creditor with a provable claim of $1000 and over may file a petition for a receiving order if the debtor has committed such an act within the six months preceding the filing of the petition.

 A person designated by the Superintendent of Bankruptcy, responsible for the administration of a consumer proposal under the Bankruptcy and Insolvency Act.